Bourbon Bacon Jam

 Step 1: Cook the Bacon

-Heat a saucepan over medium heat.
-Add your chopped bacon.
-Cut into small pieces for even cooking and better texture in the final jam.
-Cook, stirring occasionally, until the fat is fully rendered and the bacon is slightly crispy, about 10–12 minutes.
+First, heat a saucepan over medium heat and add the chopped bacon.
+Cutting it small helps it cook evenly and gives better texture in the final jam.
+Cook, stirring occasionally, until the fat is fully rendered and the bacon turns slightly crispy.
+This takes about 10–12 minutes.

-Using a slotted spoon, remove the cooked bacon from the pan and transfer it to a plate lined with a paper towel to drain.
-Pour off most of the excess fat from the pan, leaving just a thin coating at the bottom of the pan — this is your flavor base.
+Next, use a slotted spoon to remove the bacon and transfer it to a paper towel-lined plate to drain.
+Then pour off most of the excess fat, leaving just a thin coating in the pan.
+This is your flavor base.

 Step 3: Caramelize the Onion

-Add your chopped onion to the pan and turn the heat to low.
-Stir occasionally, letting the onion slowly caramelize over 30–40 minutes.
-Don’t rush this step — the patience pays off.
+Add the chopped onion to the pan and turn the heat to low.
+Stir occasionally, letting it caramelize slowly over 30–40 minutes.
+Don’t rush this step, because the patience pays off.
 Properly caramelized onion is what gives this jam its incredible sweetness and depth.

 Step 4: Build the Jam

-Add the cooked bacon back into the pan along with the brown sugar, coffee, ¼ cup bourbon, and red pepper flakes.
-Stir everything together to combine, scraping up any browned bits from the bottom of the pan — those are pure concentrated flavor.
+Now, add the cooked bacon back into the pan, along with the brown sugar, coffee, bourbon, and red pepper flakes.
+Stir everything together, scraping up the browned bits from the bottom, since those hold pure concentrated flavor.
 Bring the mixture to a gentle boil, then immediately reduce to a low simmer.

 Step 5: Simmer Until Thick

-Let the mixture cook low and slow for about an hour, stirring every 15–20 minutes, until the liquid has reduced and the jam is thick, sticky, and deeply glossy.
+Let it cook low and slow for about an hour.
+Stir every 15–20 minutes, until the liquid reduces and the jam turns thick, sticky, and glossy.
 The longer it simmers, the more intense the flavor becomes.

-Spoon the jam into a jar or airtight container.
-If you prefer a smoother texture, pulse the finished jam a few times in a food processor before transferring — this creates a more spreadable consistency while keeping some texture.
-Allow it to cool to room temperature before sealing and placing in the fridge.
+Finally, spoon the jam into a jar or airtight container.
+If you’d prefer a smoother texture, pulse it a few times in a food processor first.
+Let it cool to room temperature, then seal and refrigerate.

 Variations & Substitutions